NetCoreStack/Hisar/README.md

 ## Component Development
 When you start develop the component you can fallow these steps;
- - Create an web application with Hisar.Component prefix.
+ - Create a web application with Hisar.Component prefix.
 (Hisar.Component.YourComponentName)
  - Add NetCoreStack.Hisar package to the project.
  - Update the line UseStartup<Startup> to UseStartup<DefaultHisarStartup<Startup>> for WebHostBuilder class.
  - Add WebCli Tools to the project manually